giorbernal/covidmadrid/README.md

 On one hand, the information will be shown in the notebook [CovidMadrid](notebooks/CovidMadrid.ipynb) and a more detailed visualization for certain places will be shown in [ZonesDetail](notebooks/ZonesDetail.ipynb).

+Additionally, in the notebook [TopHealthZones](notebooks/TopHealthZones.ipynb) you can see the rate incidence in Health Basic Zones,

 ## Web application

 On the other hand, the framework [streamlit](https://www.streamlit.io) has been used to develop a web application and visualize, in an interactive mode, some of the graphs shown in the previous notebooks.
 The configuration of this application has been saved in the attached [Dockerfile](Dockerfile).
 The main code is such application is located [here](main.py).